jmidtlyng/Live-Work-Samples/README.md

 [White Ash Flies](https://whiteashflies.com/)

-In development.
 Custom Craft CMS plugin to load audio from RSS feed as selected by curator.
 This saves on storage and allows tracking for any broadcasting tool.
 Use of Plyr for audio and video.